 Regulators globally are also imposing greater monetary fines for privacy violations.
-For example, in 2016, the European Union adopted a new law governing data practices and privacy called the General Data Protection Regulation (GDPR), which becomes effective in May 2018.
-The law establishes new requirements regarding the handling of personal data, and non-compliance with the GDPR may result in monetary penalties of up to 4% of worldwide revenue.
+For example, in 2016, the European Union adopted a new law governing data practices and privacy called the General Data Protection Regulation (GDPR), which became effective in May 2018.
+The law established new requirements regarding the handling of personal data, and non-compliance with the GDPR may result in monetary penalties of up to 4% of worldwide revenue.
+In addition, we may be subject to additional data privacy and security laws, such as the California Consumer Privacy Act of 2018.
 The GDPR and other changes in laws or regulations associated with the enhanced protection of certain types of sensitive data, such as healthcare data or other personal information, could greatly increase our cost of providing our products and services or even prevent us from offering certain services in jurisdictions that we operate.

 Changes in our effective income tax rate could reduce our earnings.

 We are subject to income taxes in the United States and various foreign jurisdictions including Ireland.
 Due to economic and political conditions, various countries are actively considering and have made changes to existing tax laws.
 We cannot predict the form or timing of potential legislative changes that could have a material adverse impact on our results of operations.
 For example, the United States recently enacted significant tax reform, and certain provisions of the new law will significantly affect us.
 The accounting for these changes is currently considered provisional and may change materially during the measurement period due to the issuance of anticipated guidance and finalization of certain accounting method elections.
-See Note 14, Income Taxes of the Notes to Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-O for additional details.
+See Note 14, Income Taxes of the Notes to Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional details.